http4k/http4k/src/docs/guide/modules/message_formats/index.md

 **Jackson:** ```compile group: "org.http4k", name: "http4k-format-jackson", version: "2.23.3"```

+**Xml:** ```compile group: "org.http4k", name: "http4k-format-xml", version: "2.23.3"```

 ### About
-These modules add the ability to use JSON as a first-class citizen when reading from and to HTTP messages.
-Each implementation adds a set of standard methods and extension methods for converting common types into native JSON objects, including custom Lens methods for each library so that
+These modules add the ability to use JSON/XML as a first-class citizen when reading from and to HTTP messages.
+Each implementation adds a set of standard methods and extension methods for converting common types into native JSON/XML objects, including custom Lens methods for each library so that
-JSON node objects can be written and read directly from HTTP messages:
+JSON/XML node objects can be written and read directly from HTTP messages:

 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/src/docs/guide/modules/message_formats/example.kt"></script>

 ### Auto-marshalling capabilities

-Some of the JSON message libraries (eg. GSON and Jackson) provide the mechanism to automatically marshall data objects to/from JSON using reflection.
+Some of the message libraries (eg. GSON, Jackson, XML) provide the mechanism to automatically marshall data objects to/from JSON and XML using reflection.

 We can use this facility in **http4k** to automatically marshall objects to/from HTTP message bodies using **Lenses*:

 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/src/docs/guide/modules/message_formats/auto.kt"></script>

+There is a utility to generate Kotlin code for JSON and XML data class code [here](http://http4k-data-class-gen.herokuapp.com/xml) .
+These data classes are compatible with using the `Body.auto<T>()` functionality.

 #### Important note regarding JSON arrays
 When handling raw JSON array messages, such as: `[123, 456, 567]`, there is a slight gotcha when auto-marshalling messages from JSON.